Urviskumar/Autonomous_Navigation_into_Mock_Smart_City/README.md

 * Ubuntu 20: Offered a stable and flexible operating system environment, compatible with ROS2 and other essential libraries.

 * ROS2 Foxy: Enabled efficient system integration, data handling, and algorithm implementation.
 Provided a robust framework for robot control and communication.</p>

+# Navigation Strategy
+<p align="justify">In this project, our four-wheeled, nonholonomic Rosmaster R2 bot by Yahboom company utilizes a differential drive system with independently driven wheels.
+The robot is equipped with LiDAR and an RGB-D camera, which are essential for real-time video segmentation and obstacle detection, facilitating autonomous navigation in a mock city environment.</p>

+<p align="justify">The navigation strategy involves a combination of sensor fusion and path planning algorithms to navigate towards a target while avoiding obstacles.
+The robot continuously performs real-time video segmentation to track lanes and detect obstacles, including other R2 bots and various barriers.</p>

+<p align="justify">When an obstacle is detected, the robot employs an obstacle avoidance algorithm.
+This involves recalculating its trajectory to balance between avoiding obstacles and moving towards the target position.
+In unknown environments, the robot's motion planning relies on both sensor data and the relative position of the target to adapt its path.</p>

+<<p align="justify">The robot uses a probabilistic roadmap and a dynamic window approach for local planning.
+This allows it to navigate dynamically changing environments by adjusting its orientation and velocity.
+When an obstacle is close, the robot decelerates and rapidly changes its orientation to avoid a collision.</p>

+<p align="justify">For global path planning, the robot uses the A* algorithm to determine the most efficient path to the target while integrating data from its sensors.
+The robot’s map is stored on a server, ensuring data availability even in GPS-denied environments.</p>

+<p align="justify">This navigation strategy combines advanced robotics and computer vision techniques to ensure the robot navigates as close to the target as possible while avoiding collisions in unknown environments.</p>